-Contrary to what some might believe, the air fryer isn’t actually frying at all — it’s more roasting than anything.
+Contrary to what some might believe, the air fryer isn't actually frying at all -- it's more roasting than anything.
 The air fryer is essentially a countertop-sized convection oven.
-Convection ovens are known for evenly cooking food, and in combination with that basket of perforated holes, you can’t get better all-around airflow from any other cooking device.
+Convection ovens are known for evenly cooking food, and in combination with that basket of perforated holes, you can't get better all-around airflow from any other cooking device.
 That is what makes the air fryer ideal for mimicking the crunchy texture of food fried in hot oil.
-And once you’re hooked on using the air fryer, you should definitely check out our Air Fryer Crab Cakes as well.

 These chicken nuggets are a far healthier way to enjoy one of your childhood favorites, and thanks to our foolproof method for both prepping the nuggets, along with an irresistibly delicious, Southern-style dredge, and the perfect temp and time combo, you won't find a more delicious Air Fryer Chicken Nugget Recipe on the internet.
 Guaranteed.

 HOW TO MAKE CHICKEN NUGGETS IN THE AIR FRYER